 - Frequent rumination about past bullying, leading to inattention, poor concentration, and reduced productivity.

-Widespread prevalence of workplace incivility was noted by Forni, who offered specific suggestions to improve workplace interactions and inclusion:
+Widespread prevalence of workplace incivility was also reported by Forni, who suggested ways to improve workplace interactions and inclusion:

 - Assume that others have positive intentions,

 - Include all co-workers in workplace activities,